 How often does the data in the Sources tab update?

-The sources report data updates every 20 minutes.
+The Sources tab data updates every 20 minutes.

 Why was there a spike in direct traffic in the Sources tab?

-There are several possible causes of a sudden increase in direct traffic in your sources report:
+There are several possible causes of a sudden increase in direct traffic in your Sources tab: